victorlaerte/infiniteScroll/README.md

 # infiniteScroll
-angular directive for infinite ccroll with offeset.
+angular directive for infinite scroll with offeset.